google/eng-practices/review/reviewer/speed.md

 Instead, wait for a break point in your work before you respond to a request for review.
-This could be when your current coding task is completed, after lunch, returning from a meeting, coming back from the microkitchen, etc.
+This could be when your current coding task is completed, after lunch, returning from a meeting, coming back from the breakroom, etc.

 ## Fast Responses {#responses}